banmepls/Automobile-Configuration-Platform/README.md

 # Automobile-Configuration-Platform

 ## Project Overview
 The goal of this project is to develop a web application that allows users to explore, search, and configure automobiles.
 The application will provide an intuitive interface for users to browse through a catalog of vehicles, apply filters based on their preferences, and view detailed configurations.
-The platform will be designed to meet the client's requirements for a modern, responsive, and user-friendly experience.
+The platform will be designed for a modern, responsive, and user-friendly experience.

 ### Key Features:
 1. **Search Functionality**: Users can search for specific automobile models or brands.